aragon/osx/packages/contracts/README.md

 To get started running your repository locally:

-1. Install pacakages from the root folder with `yarn`
+1. Install packages from the root folder with `yarn`
 2. Change directory into this package (`/pacakages/contracts`)
 3. Run `yarn build` to compile the contracts
 4. Run `yarn test` to execute the test suite (this can take a while, so see [performance optimizations](#performance-optimizations) for ways to speed up the tests).